Cassandra: Before the fall of Troy

-During the fall of Troy
+The sack of Troy

 Coroebus and Othronus came to the aid of Troy during the Trojan War out of love for Cassandra and in exchange for her hand in marriage, but both were killed.
-According to one account, Priam offered Cassandra to Telephus’s son Eurypylus, in order to induce Eurypylus to fight on the side of the Trojans.
-Cassandra was also the first to see the body of her brother Hector being brought back to the city.In The Fall of Troy, told by Quintus Smyrnaeus, Cassandra attempted to warn the Trojan people that Greek warriors were hiding in the Trojan Horse while they were celebrating their victory over the Greeks with feasting.
+According to one account, Priam offered Cassandra to Telephus's son Eurypylus, in order to induce Eurypylus to fight on the side of the Trojans.
+Cassandra was also the first to see the body of her brother Hector being brought back to the city.In The Fall of Troy by Quintus Smyrnaeus, Cassandra attempted to warn the Trojan people that Greek warriors were hiding in the Trojan Horse while they were celebrating their victory over the Greeks with feasting.
 Disbelieving Cassandra, the Trojans resorted to calling her names and hurling insults at her.
 Attempting to prove herself right, Cassandra took an axe in one hand and a burning torch in the other, and ran towards the Trojan Horse, intent on destroying the Greeks herself, but the Trojans stopped her.
 The Greeks hiding inside the Horse were relieved, but alarmed by how clearly she had divined their plan.

-At the fall of Troy, Cassandra sought shelter in the temple of Athena.
-There she embraced the wooden statue of Athena in supplication for her protection, but was abducted and brutally raped by Ajax the Lesser.
+During the sack of the city, Cassandra sought shelter in the temple of Athena.
+There, she embraced the wooden statue of Athena in supplication for her protection, but was abducted and brutally raped by Ajax the Lesser.
 Cassandra clung so tightly to the statue of the goddess that Ajax knocked it from its stand as he dragged her away.
+Ajax's actions amounted to sacrilege, as he had defiled both the Athena's temple and a person under her protection.

-The actions of Ajax were a sacrilege because Cassandra was a supplicant at the sanctuary, and under the protection of the goddess Athena and Ajax further defiled the temple by raping Cassandra.
-In Apollodorus chapter 6, section 6, Ajax's death comes at the hands of both Athena and Poseidon "Athena threw a thunderbolt at the ship of Ajax; and when the ship went to pieces he made his way safe to a rock, and declared that he was saved in spite of the intention of Athena.
-But Poseidon smote the rock with his trident and split it, and Ajax fell into the sea and perished; and his body, being washed up, was buried by Thetis in Myconos".
+In Pseudo-Apollodorus' Epitome, Ajax's death comes at the hands of both Athena and Poseidon.
+Athena threw a thunderbolt at his ship, destroying it.
+Ajax made his way to safety on a rock, and declared that he had been saved in spite of Athena's intentions.
+However, Poseidon then split the rock with his trident, casting Ajax to his death.
+Eventually his body washed upon the shores of Myconos, where he was buried by Thetis.

-In some versions, Cassandra intentionally left a chest behind in Troy, with a curse on whichever Greek opened it first.
+In some versions, Cassandra intentionally left a chest behind in Troy that would curse whichever Greek opened it first.
 Inside the chest was an image of Dionysus, made by Hephaestus and presented to the Trojans by Zeus.
 It was given to the Greek leader Eurypylus as a part of his share of the victory spoils of Troy.
 When he opened the chest and saw the image of the god, he went mad.